 I would like to feel that I am conned, but maybe not.
 The sales team is very clear upfront about the purchase of the water filters and installation charge, so technically, they did give the “container system” free.
 At least I am paying a fair market value for the reverse-osmosis alkaline water system, even the S$50 installation price was arguably reasonable given he spent 30 minutes of his time doing professional work.
 I think the company is genuinely trying to run a business, but is such an alkaline water system really worth S$1888?

 Apparently so!
 I came across AOX, a Singapore company, who specialises in filtered water dispensers.
 They also have reverse osmosis alkaline water dispenser similar to the above, and they do cost almost S$2000!
-From the photos of the user manual, the filter design appears to be similar, but AOX have received awards for their products, and definitely not a fly-by-night company like Eight Stars.
-So I have to trust their quality and claims.
+From the photos of the user manual, the filter design appears to be similar, but AOX have received awards for their products so it’s definitely more established than Eight Stars.
+I guess indeed there are different quality levels of the water filter cartridges, and from that, I cannot assume that the Eight Stars filter system is poor quality.

 But then again I wonder: creating alkaline water is as simple as running water through alkaline ceramic balls which can be bought off any hardware shops or online shops for US$11.
 And the carbon filter and sediment filter are also public knowledge.
 It’s a matter of whether you want to pay a premium for brand, R&D and features, or will you go for OEM.